nathanleclaire/crosscloud/README.md

 # docker 101

-A Reveal.js presentation on Docker 101
+A Reveal.js presentation on Docker Cross-Cloud

 ## Author